-Applications for Leeds Masters Scholarship 2020 entry are now closed.
-The closing date was Friday 26 June 2020.
-We regret we cannot accept applications after this date under any circumstances.
+Applications for Leeds Masters Scholarships are now closed.
 We will publish information here about 2021 entry scholarships in spring 2021.

 Leeds Masters Scholarships aim to encourage students from under-represented groups to study a postgraduate qualification.
 They are funded by the generous donations of our alumni through the University of Leeds Footsteps Fund.

 £5,000 paid in eight cash instalments of £625 when you have been verified as registered on your course.
 The money is paid directly to you from the end of October to the end of May.

 Leeds Masters Scholarship recipients also have access to the University's Plus Programme throughout their studies, providing dozens of free and bespoke activities during the year, pastoral support, extra funding opportunities and more.